Dwarf galaxies imply dark matter is heavier than $\mathbf{2.2 \times 10^{-21}} \, \mathbf{eV}$

 \textbf{Leo II dSph data.} To carry out the wavefunction fit, we require robust data-driven reconstructions of the DM density profiles within dwarf galaxies.
 Specifically, we need a statistical ensemble of spherically symmetric DM density profiles $\rho(r)$ that are consistent with the photometric and kinematical measurements of the stellar tracer population in Leo II~\cite{Spencer2017}.
-For this we use \textsc{gravsphere} \citep{Read2017,Read2018, Genina2020, Collins2021}, a Markov-Chain-Monte-Carlo sampler that infers realisations of $\rho$ by solving the spherical Jeans equation~\citep{Jeans1922, Binney1982, Binney1987}.
-To mitigate the well-known degeneracy between the halo density and the stellar velocity anisotropy inherent to Jeans modelling \citep{Merrifield1990, Wilkinson2002, Lokas2003, Gonzalez2017}, \textsc{gravsphere} incorporates higher order velocity moments, so called virial shape parameters \citep{Merrifield1990,Richardson2014}, into its likelihood.
+For this we use \textsc{gravsphere} \citep{Read2017, Read2018, Genina2020, Collins2021}, a Markov-Chain-Monte-Carlo sampler that infers realisations of $\rho$ by solving the spherical Jeans equation \citep{Jeans1922, Binney1982, Binney1987}.
+To mitigate the well-known degeneracy between the halo density and the stellar velocity anisotropy inherent to Jeans modelling \citep{Merrifield1990, Wilkinson2002, Lokas2003, Gonzalez2017}, \textsc{gravsphere} incorporates higher order velocity moments, so called virial shape parameters \citep{Merrifield1990,Richardson2014,richardson_analytical_2013}, into its likelihood.
 The results of this analysis are posterior parameter samples for the highly flexible, \textsc{coreNFWtides}-density model, $\rho_\text{cNFWt}$.
 This density model augments the canonical NFW profile \citep{Navarro1997} with four additional parameters.
 At small radii, a `coredness' parameter, $0\leq n \leq 1$, and core radius $r_c$ permit us to interpolate between a perfect core $\rho(r \ll r_c) \sim \rho_0$ or cusp $\rho(r\ll r_c) \sim r^{-1}$.
 At large radii, the introduction of a tidal radius $r_t$ and power law decay $\rho(r\gg r_t) \sim r^{-\delta}$ allow for an effective model of tidal forces stripping peripheral mass away, if a larger host halo is present.
+This choice to allow for an inner core component accommodates the presence of unmodelled systematics such as e.g. baryonic feedback or wavelike-DM dynamical heating ~\cite{Hui2016, Bar2019}.
+Since a more cored profile leads to weaker limits within our method, this renders this modelling choice a conservative one.
+We discuss the impact of additional technical modelling choices, such as the spatial cutoff and sphericity assumptions in the \emph{Supplemental Material}~\cite{supp}.